Wenbo-Wang-GH/bios611-project1/README.md

 ### Datasets

-The dataset contains observations of patients from Mexico, and can be found on Kaggle: [](https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset#).
+The dataset contains observations of patients from Mexico, and can be found on [Kaggle](https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset#).

 Two descriptive Excel files contain the former variable names and interpretation of numeric values.